 Research Objective

 The objectives of this research were to identify the exemplifying characteristics of expert decisional processes involved in the decision making of British firearms officers during armed confrontations in order to identify potential training recommendations and/or serve as guidance for empirical evaluation.
 Although we propose our findings as instructional strategies, we acknowledge that future experimental research will need to be conducted in order to establish the effectiveness of these strategies.
-The use of CTA qualitative research methods can be used to generate meaningfully informed hypotheses suited to subsequent empirical testing (Klein, 1998; Crandall et al., 2006; Wiltshire et al., 2014).
+The use of CTA qualitative research methods can be used to generate meaningfully informed hypotheses suited to subsequent empirical testing (Crandall et al., 2006; Wiltshire et al., 2014).
 For the present purposes, CTA methods are used as exploratory means to derive an integrated theoretical framework, which can then be tested empirically in traditional settings in future studies.

 Method